-Sierra Nevada College has agreements for internship placement with a number of businesses, schools, resorts, and public service agencies.
-The internship experience complements and reinforces our classroom-based curriculum by allowing SNC students to put their creative and problem-solving skills to work in professional situations.
+Sierra Nevada University has agreements for internship placement with a number of businesses, schools, resorts, and public service agencies.
+The internship experience complements and reinforces our classroom-based curriculum by allowing SNU students to put their creative and problem-solving skills to work in professional situations.
 Interns can earn up to 3 academic credits while experiencing first hand the realities and requirements of potential careers.
-In many cases, SNC graduates return to their intern placement sites for full-time employment.
+In many cases, SNU graduates return to their intern placement sites for full-time employment.

 The Internship and Service Learning Databases are good starting points for exploring internship opportunities.
 Please remember: